Contractor’s Liens in Texas: What You Need to Know

 Legal Backing to Protect Your Rights

 Texas law supports your right to file a mechanic’s lien.
-The process involves strict deadlines and specific paperwork, but if done correctly, it provides you a powerful tool to get paid.
+The construction lien involves strict deadlines and specific paperwork, but if done correctly, it provides you a powerful tool to get paid.
 In Texas, unpaid contractors have the right to place a lien on the property, making it harder for the owner to sell or refinance until debts are settled.

 Filing a lien involves submitting an affidavit, listing the work performed, and notifying the property owner.
 Legal backing for these actions comes from the Texas Property Code, Chapter 53, which outlines detailed requirements and protections.